Manifesto Ikacode

 This is something that needs to be done from the outset, and not just during the performance optimisation phase when the site is finalised.

-Choosing an ecological web host for my customers
+Choosing an ecological web host for our customers

 More details and certifications available on this page.